Funding your research

-Your project may need ethical approval as well – you can find out more about this on the Government and Ethics page.
+Your project may need ethical approval – you can find out more about this on the Governance and Ethics page.

 Different funders have varying approval and submission processes, many of which will require approval from the university research office.
 Please make sure you are familiar with these processes and complete all the necessary steps before the deadline.

-All submitted external grants must be listed on the UCA External Grants Register – you’ll need to fill out the External Grants Checklist form.
+All submitted external grants must be listed on the UCA External Grants Register - please ensure you inform the Reserach Office of any external funding applications.